 So I gave up the 5 am boot camps (which felt like punishment to me at the time) and the long, gruelling runs.
 No more boring reps at the gym.
 Instead, I began to exercise for enjoyment.

 And for me – that meant yoga.
 Walking.
 Playing soccer and netball.
 Swimming.
 Latin dancing.
 And eventually triathlons and half-marathons (which felt fun!)
 These days, I make time to exercise because I know that even 20 mins a day, can change my entire outlook on the day.

 I don’t always make it out to exercise, but I schedule the time.
 That way, it’s a lot more likely to happen for me.
 I make the time.
 I prioritise the time.
 And if I miss a walk or run or whatever, I don’t beat myself up over it.

-2. Speaking to a counselor/psychologist to help anxiety
+2. Speaking to a counsellor/psychologist to help anxiety

-I'm loud and proud about the fact that I still see my counselor.
+I’m loud and proud of the fact that I still see my counsellor.
 It is so important for my mental health.
-"But you're fine now, why still go when your mental health is sweet?
-Shouldn't you just go when you're feeling down?"
+“But you’re fine now, why still go when your mental health is sweet?
+Shouldn’t you just go when you’re feeling down?”
 I hear you ask.

-Well, in my opinion - it's about maintenance.
-I consider going to the counselor essential.
-It's preventative.
-And I think everyone should see a counselor or psychologist, even if you don't have anxiety or depression.
+Well, in my opinion – it’s about maintenance.
+I consider going to the counsellor essential.
+It’s preventative.
+And I think everyone should see a counsellor or psychologist, even if you don’t have anxiety or depression.

 I believe we need to give our emotional health the same importance we give physical wellbeing.
 There are so many blog posts about workouts and diets and not enough about our mental wellbeing and happiness.